22. Electrostatics

 Conduction

 Conduction occurs whenever two or more conducting materials come into contact with each other.
-Charge is freely able to flow between the conductors, causing the electrons to move in such a way to minimize repulsive forces.
+Charge is able to flow freely between the conductors, causing the electrons to move in such a way as to minimize repulsive forces.
 We will discuss the effects of conduction much more in the next chapter of this textbook when discussing electric circuits.
-The flow of charge, current, causes many interesting electrical properties and plays a large role in our 21st century lives.
+The flow of charge, known as current, causes many interesting electrical properties and plays a large role in our 21st century lives.

 Grounding

 Grounding is a special type of conduction where charges redistribute themselves to an area that can accept lots of charges without causing a large buildup of electrons or positive ions.
 The Earth is a great ground source.
 Because the Earth is so large, it can accept a lot of electrons without causing a buildup of charge.
-When you plug in your electronics, a copper wire, or plumbing that goes into the Earth (as in Figure 22.3), acts as a ground connection to the Earth.
+When you plug in your electronics, the ground connection to the earth is provided by either a copper wire connected to plumbing (as in Figure 22.3), or a copper wire buried in the ground.

 A photograph of a copper pipe plumbing system.
 There are a few pipes connected together that continue through the concrete floor, presumably into the Earth beneath.
 An electrical wire is connected to the plumbing, creating an Earth ground connection.